stassa/louise/README.md

 ### Metarule specialisation with TOIL

 TOIL learns metarules by exploiting the generality relation between the three taxa of metarules described in the previous sections.
-TOIL takes as in put the examples and background knowledge in a MIL Problem and sets of either matrix, or punch metarules.
+TOIL takes as input the examples and background knowledge in a MIL Problem and sets of either matrix, or punch metarules.
 The matrix or punch metarules are specialised by SLD-resolution to produce second-order sort metarules.